 - MAJ LAMB: You absolutely are.
 It becomes your of the divided task, it becomes your it's the primary concern, "Where is that aircraft?"
 Because I stated it before, you don't want to have you don't want to impact with that aircraft, but you also don't want to fall out of that formation.
 So it does attract become your priority in attention, and that's appropriate to do that.
 That is an appropriate thing to do.
-That is the - 15 appropriate to do that.
-That is an appropriate thing to do.
 That is the biggest risk or error that now needs I'll retract the word "error" that's the highest priority that you would do.
 And we've all done it.
 We've all done it; that's reality. - 20 LCDR GRACIE: And of course you're no longer looking at your Primary Flight Display if you're looking left or right.